CiscoCXSecurity/udpy_proto_scanner/README.md

 Note: No consideration is given to opsec.

-Note: No testing has been carried out on Windows yet.
-But apparently the implemention of select() differs on Windows, so this may stop it working.
+Note: Cursory testing has been carried out on Windows.
+It seems to work, but CPU utilisation seems a lot higher.
+On Windows, the code cannot currently handle sending to the network address (e.g. 127.0.0.0), so use the -B option to blocklist any network addresses in your target list.
+You'll get a useful error if you don't and the scan will abort.

 ### Reliability